 As Emerson Lamb grabs a hunk of chunky earth, media gather round.
 It's as if Lamb is holding a press conference in the middle of nowhere, Washington, to show off something special.
-Other whiskey writers are here - namely Mark Gillespie - for a press junket that also attracted contributors to Playboy, Men's Health and Maxim.
+Other whiskey writers are here - namely Mark Gillespie - for a press junket that also attracted contributors to Playboy

 And none of us came for the gorgeous boat ride over Lake Union, to buy legal marijuana in the state or to visit the popular topless coffee shops on Washington roadsides.
 No, we came here for what was in Lamb's hand - American peat.